tanviranwarrafi/flutter-sqlite-database/README.md

 # SQLite Database

-This project is for learning Flutter (Native Application Development)
+This project is for learning SQLite database in Flutter (Native Application Development)

 ### Feature : SQLite Database CRUD
  - Create Data